 Linfield College advances a vision of learning, life, and community that promotes intellectual challenge and creativity, values both theoretical and practical knowledge, engages thoughtful dialogue in a climate of mutual respect, honors the rich texture of diverse cultures and varied ways of understanding, piques curiosity for a lifetime of inquiry, and inspires the courage to live by moral and spiritual principle and to defend freedom of conscience.

-Linfield’s 2,600 students represent 29 states and 24 countries, with the majority of students from the western U.S. International students comprise four percent of our student body.
-Sixteen percent of our American students have indicated ethnic diversity: Asian American (7.9%), African American (1.4%), Hispanic (4.8%) and Native American (1.7%).
-Additionally, four percent are international students from locations including China, India, Japan, Myanmar and Sri Lanka.
-The average age is 20 on the McMinnville campus, 28 on the Portland campus and 38 for the DCE students.
-On the McMinnville campus, 62% of students are federally determined to need financial aid, 26% are Pell Grant recipients, and 20% are first generation college students.
+Linfield’s 2,500 students represent 31 states and 25 countries, with the majority of students from the western U.S. International students comprise four percent of our student body.
+The average age is 20 on the McMinnville campus, 26 on the Portland campus and 37 for the DCE students.
+On the McMinnville campus, 72% of students are federally determined to need financial aid, 32% are American students of color, 27% are Pell Grant recipients, and 20% are first-generation college students.

 Previous National Funders

-Arthur Vining Davis Foundations; David and Lucille Packard Foundation; Hearst Foundation; Hewlett Packard Company; National Science Foundation; Robert Wood Johnson Foundation, U.S. Department of Education; U.S. Dept. of Health & Human Services; W. M. Keck Foundation.
+Arthur Vining Davis Foundations; David and Lucille Packard Foundation; Hearst Foundation; Hewlett Packard Company; National Science Foundation; Robert Wood Johnson Foundation, The Andrew W. Mellon Foundation, U.S. Department of Education; U.S. Dept. of Health & Human Services; W. M. Keck Foundation.

 For more information about institutional data, please contact Catherine Jarmin Miller, director of corporate and foundation relations, by email or at 503-883-2494 or Jennifer Ballard, director of institutional research by email or at 503-883-2509.